ed-syspertec/Virtel/docs/manuals/virtel/Virtel457AP/audit_operations_ and_performance.rst

     SNAPMSG=message,search,action

-The SNAPMSG parameter allows a SNAP or DUMP to be taken whenever a particular message number is issued by VIRTEL.
+The SNAPMSG commmand allows a SNAP or DUMP to be taken whenever a particular message number is issued by VIRTEL.
 The command has an additional search field which can be used to identify a message with a paticular character string, for example a specific return code.
-This feature is also avalable by using the SNAPMSG command from the console.
-See “SNAPMSG command”.
+This feature is also avalable by using the SNAPMSG parameter in the TCT.
+See “SNAPMSG parameter” in the Virtel Installation Guide.

 message
     Any message that can be issued by Virtel.